3PMAP/3dprints/README.md

 # 3dprints
-All 3D prints we used for our project are made in [Tinkercad](https://www.tinkercad.com), and you can find them here, together with some progress.
+All 3D prints we used for our project are made in [Tinkercad](https://www.tinkercad.com), and you can find them here.

+## Process
+In the folder process you can find some of our older prototypes, and the process of making the finger to as it is now.